 You will be taken back to a private exam room for your procedure.
 One of our technologists and a Radiologist will review your previous diagnostic imaging, discuss the reason for your referral to Beam Radiology, and explain the details of the recommended pain management treatment.

 Communication is very important to Beam, and you will be given opportunity to ask any questions you may have before beginning.
 You will be asked to lay down on the exam table, face down, and your back will be exposed.
 The targeted area will be cleaned and sterilized.
 To ensure effectiveness and accuracy, fluoroscopy will be used in real-time to guide the injection.
 Fluoroscopy is a type of X-ray imaging.
-The Radiologist will inject a local anaesthetic to numb the area, followed by a small amount of corticosteroid (medication) into the facet joint.
+The Radiologist will inject a local anesthetic to numb the area, followed by a small amount long-lasting anesthetic to the targeted medial branch bundles.

 If the appropriate level of pain relief is realized from this procedure, the medial branch block treatment is deemed successful.
 Radiofrequency ablation is then indicated for long-term pain relief.
 It is important to note that two successful Medial Branch Block treatments are required prior to radiofrequency ablation.